Marvin-Montero/Server-Chat/README.md

 git clone git@github.com:Marvin-Montero/Server-Chat.git

-Now when you want to run the program write the following in the corresponding folder:
+Now when you want to run the program write the following:

 Server.go --> go run server.go